 Compiling a portfolio might seem daunting, so we have designed this event to help you.

 We run two face-to-face all day workshops and two e-courses (six-week online course) each year.
-The face-to-face events are either in London or Birmingham.
 You are required to book on to a single face-to-face event or commit to the six-week e-course.